MarsiliFrancoDavid/robot-world/README.md

     db:
         image: postgres
         environment:
-        - POSTGRES_USERNAME=yourpgusername
+        - POSTGRES_USERNAME=postgres
-        - POSTGRES_PASSWORD=yourpgpassword
+        - POSTGRES_PASSWORD=1234

-You'll an `application.yml` file in your `config` folder.

-Here you will be able to apply certain variables to the execution and set the database info needed.
+You'll have an `application.yml` file in your `config` folder, here you will be able to apply certain variables to the execution and set the database info needed.
 Setting your postgres user/pass in both files is needed for the way docker handles the postgres image in the container.

 This is an example that you can copy and paste to the file:

     #DB Info
-    pg_username: "yourusername"
+    pg_username: "postgres"
-    pg_password: "yourpassword"
+    pg_password: "1234"

     #Project Info
     pg_start_from_scratch: "true"